SoftFever/OrcaSlicer/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Which printers will be beneficial to this feature** E.g. Voron/Klipper based printer/etc...

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+name: 🚀 Feature Request / Enhancement
+description: Suggest an improvemnt to make Orca Slicer even better!
+labels: ["feature"]
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to fill out this feature request!

+        If your idea is still at the formulation stage, or you're not sure it would be useful to many users, you can raise it as a discussion topic under [Ideas](https://github.com/SoftFever/OrcaSlicer/discussions/categories/ideas) or you can raise it on the [Discord server](https://discord.gg/P4VE9UY9gJ).
+  - type: checkboxes
+    attributes:
+      label: Is there an existing issue for this feature request?
+      description: |
+        Please search to see if an issue already exists for a feature, or perhaps one similar.
+        You can then comment and react so that we know know much interest there is in the feature request
+      options:
+      - label: I have searched the existing issues
+        required: true
+  - type: textarea
+    attributes:
+      label: Is your feature request related to a problem?
+      description: A clear and concise description of what the problem is.
+      placeholder: I'm always frustrated when [...]
+    validations:
+      required: true
+  - type: dropdown
+    id: printer_type
+    attributes:
+      label: "Operating System (OS)"
+      description: "Which printers will be beneficial to this feature?"
+      multiple: true
+      options:
+        - All
+        - Klipper
+        - Marlin
+        - Others
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Describe the solution you'd like
+      description: A clear and concise description of what you want to happen.
+      placeholder: It should do [...]
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Describe alternatives you've considered
+      description: A clear and concise description of any alternative solutions or features you've considered.
+      placeholder: |
+        1. [...]
+        2. [...]
+        3. [...]
+    validations:
+      required: false
+  - type: textarea
+    attributes:
+      label: Additional context
+      description: |
+        Add any other context, diagrams, illustations or screenshots about the feature request here.

+        Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+    validations:
+      required: false